Skip to content

 External activity

-Natasha Serret remains an active member of the Association for Science Education.
-During her association membership over the last 20 years, Natasha has been the Secretary for the London committee, she sat on the editorial board for the Primary Science journal (2004-2009) and is currently a member of the International Committee for the Association for Science Education, helping to run the Annual International Conference day and the International journal.
-She has valued working with the wider education and research community.
+Natasha has also been the Secretary for the London committee, a member of the editorial board for the Primary Science journal (2004-2009) and a member of the International Committee for the Association for Science Education, helping to run the Annual International Conference day and the International journal.
 She was the co-editor for the most recent publication (2018) of the ASE Guide to Primary Science Education.
-She was awarded the ASE Special Service award for her contribution to Science in 2011 and again in 2018

 Sponsors and collaborators